About Us

 Randy Boyd

-Randy Boyd has served as UT’s 26th president since November of 2018.
-Boyd serves as the chief executive officer of a statewide university system.
-The flagship campus in Knoxville includes the Space Institute in Tullahoma and the statewide Institute of Agriculture.
-The UT System also includes campuses in Chattanooga, Pulaski and Martin; the Health Science Center in Memphis; and the Institute of Public Service.
-The UT System also manages Oak Ridge National Laboratory through its UT-Battelle partnership, where Boyd serves as co-Chairman.
+The UT System includes campuses in Chattanooga, Pulaski and Martin; the Health Science Center in Memphis; and the Institute of Public Service.
+Additionally, it includes the flagship campus in Knoxville, which is also comprised of the Space Institute in Tullahoma and the statewide Institute of Agriculture.
+The UT System also manages Oak Ridge National Laboratory through its UT-Battelle partnership, where Boyd serves as chairman.

-In 1991, Boyd founded Knoxville-based Radio Systems Corporation, a company that produces over 4,000 pet related products under the brand names PetSafe, Invisible Fence, ScoopFree and SportDOG.
+In 1991, Boyd founded Knoxville-based Radio Systems Corporation (now PetSafe Brands), a company that produces over 4,000 pet-related products under the brand names PetSafe, Invisible Fence, ScoopFree and SportDOG.
 The company employs more than 1,400 people with offices in six countries around the world.
+Boyd also owns Boyd Sports, LLC, which owns six minor league baseball teams, including the Knoxville Smokies.

 Boyd is the first in his family to graduate from college.
 He earned a bachelor’s degree in business with an emphasis on industrial management from UT Knoxville.
 He also earned a master’s degree in liberal studies with a focus on foreign policy from the University of Oklahoma.